Fall Festival comes to Breckenridge Riverwalk Center (photo slideshow)

 October 14, 2017

 Halloween arrived early for children attending the Fall Festival Saturday afternoon at the Breckenridge Riverwalk Center.
-Hosted by the Family and Intercultural Resource Center, close to a hundred attendants, dressed in costumes, took part in pumpkin painting, balloon art and caramel apple decorating.
+Hosted by the Breckenridge Grand Vacations, with the Family and Intercultural Center being the beneficiary, close to a hundred attendants, dressed in costumes, took part in pumpkin painting, balloon art, and caramel apple decorating.

 Recommended Stories For You